Contact Us

 10. Operating cash flow – indicates whether the company can produce sufficient cash flow to cover current expenses and pay debts.

-Prioritise your actions and next steps
+Prioritise your actions

-At this stage, you will have spent the first 30 days auditing your processes, meeting your stakeholders and assessing your company’s current financial performance.
-You will have a long list of actions, issues, notes and points to address by this time.
-So how do you prioritise these so that you are working on the right things at the right time?
+By this time, you will have a long list of actions, issues, notes, and points to address.
+So, how do you turn these into top CFO priorities, so that you are working on the right things at the right time?

-1. The Ivy Lee Method.
-Developed more than 100 years ago by productivity consultant, Ivy Lee.
+Developed more than 100 years ago by productivity consultant Ivy Lee.
 The Method forces you to prioritise your day by following a simple set of rules:

 • At the end of each day, write down the six most important things you need to accomplish tomorrow.
 Do not write more than six tasks.